Chris Terreri: Playing career

-Terreri was drafted by the New Jersey Devils in the fifth round (85th overall) of the 1983 NHL Entry Draft.
+Terreri was drafted by the New Jersey Devils in the fifth round (85th overall) of the 1983 NHL entry draft.
 He attended Providence College from 1982 to 1986, and was the MVP of the 1985 Hockey East postseason tournament following a 2–1 double-overtime victory over top-seeded Boston College at the Providence Civic Center, and the MVP of the 1985 NCAA Men's Ice Hockey Championship, despite a 2–1 loss in the championship game to RPI at Joe Louis Arena.

-He is a two-time Stanley Cup Champion with New Jersey, having won his first title in 1995, and his second Cup in 2000.
+He is a two-time Stanley Cup Champion with New Jersey, having won his first title in 1995, and his second Cup in 2000, both times as Martin Brodeur's backup.
 Over his career, he played for the Devils, the San Jose Sharks, the Chicago Blackhawks and the New York Islanders.
 He wore a non-traditional mask.

 While initially lost to the Minnesota Wild in the 2000 NHL Expansion Draft.
 He was re-acquired from the Minnesota Wild with Minnesota's 9th round choice (later traded to Tampa Bay - Thomas Ziegler) in the 2000 Entry Draft for Brad Bombardir.